Tyga Just Revealed How He Feels About Travis Scott Dating His Ex Kylie Jenner

 "I'm not a bitter person...if we break up, we break up.
 We had a good time and kept moving, and we went our separate ways and we're both doing good," Tyga said.

-When asked if he missed Jenner, though, Tyga replied pretty blunty.
+When asked if he missed Jenner, though, Tyga replied pretty bluntly.
 "Nah, I'm good.
 I'm good love, enjoy," he said, followed by a laugh.

 Fans on Twitter agreed, wondering why the Queen rapper would have Tyga on just to spill some tea:

-Even though the 28-year-old rapper didn't spill any gossip on his past relationship with Kylie, he did have a few things to say about her beauty line, Kylie Cosmetics, claiming that he had a part in the creation of her lip kits.
+Even though the 28-year-old rapper didn't spill any gossip on his past relationship with Jenner, he did have a few things to say about her beauty line, Kylie Cosmetics, claiming that he had a part in the creation of her Lip Kits.

 He said, "She always had a platform and she was always destined to be what she was going to be regardless, but, when I stepped in, there was a lot of codes being taught.
 It was like, you could do this, you should start this, you should start doing your hair like this."